workshopper/how-to-markdown/exercises/gfm/en.md

-If you are developer, then you have heard about **GitHub**.
-GitHub is an important part of community.
-Why we are talking about it?
+If you are a developer, then you have heard about **GitHub**.
+GitHub is an important part of the community.
+Why are we talking about it?
 That's because GitHub is a big customer of Markdown.
 Even more, GitHub uses its own version of the Markdown syntax that provides an additional set of useful features.
 This version of markdown is called _GitHub Flavored Markdown_ or simply _GFM_.

 From previous exercises you are already familiar with syntax highlighting in blocks of code and tables.
 However, there are some other features which may be helpful for you.

 ### Task lists

 To create a task list you should create an ordered or unordered list.
-Then you can use a squared brackets that will be turned into a checkboxes. `x` between makes item as completed.
+Then you can use squared brackets that will be turned into checkboxes.
+An `x` between them makes the item marked as completed.
 Example:

     - [x] [links](#), **formatting**, and <del>tags</del> supported
     - [x] list syntax required (any unordered or ordered list supported)